 Enrollment Status.
-To participate in most aid programs, students must enroll for a minimum of six credit hours per semester in a program leading to a degree.
+To participate in most aid programs, students must enroll at a minimum of half-time per semester in a program leading to a degree.
 See enrollment classifications:

-Classification Credits Per Semester
+Classification Credits P Credits Per Semester

-Undergraduate Graduate
+Undergraduate Undergraduate Graduate

 Full-Time 12+ credit hours 6+ credit hours

 3⁄4 Time 9-11 credit hours Not applicable

-1⁄2 Time 6-8 credit hours 3-5 credit hours
+1⁄2 Time 6-8 credit hours 6-8 credit hours 3-5 credit hours